Minimal residual disease: Interpretation of test results

-Most clinical tests used to guide treatment - e.g. even a simple blood count - have been done millions of times, and doctors can interpret the results confidently, based on this extensive previous knowledge.
-By contrast, MRD tests are new and have been carried out on relatively few people (a few thousand at most).
-Researchers and doctors are still building the extensive database of knowledge needed to show what MRD tests mean.
+Unlike clinical tests which have been done millions of times and can be used to guide treatment, MRD tests are new and have been carried out on relatively few people (a few thousand at most).
+Researchers and doctors are still building the database of knowledge needed to show what MRD tests mean although this is likely to change in future as testing becomes more routine.

-The consequence: unless a patient is enrolled on a trial which requires the test, clinicians tend to be somewhat cautious about requesting it, and cautious about interpreting the results.
-This is likely to change in future, as tests become more routine.